 You will then need to buy your ex-partner's share in the property before the mortgage can be put into your name.
 This may involve getting the current value assessed to determine the level of equity in the property.

 Moving your joint mortgage into just one name can provide the same financial break as selling up while keeping ownership of your existing home.

-In this situation you should speak to your mortgage provider to discuss your options, as it may be that you will have to split the outstanding debt between you or come to an agreement with your mortgage provider.
+You might have to split the outstanding debt between you or come to an agreement with your mortgage provider.